 The best oil for your face

-In the wonderful world of vegetable oils for the skin and natural facial oil, there is a lot of choice.
-If you can't see the wood for the trees, we understand.
-Maybe it's because putting oil on your acne-prone face seems insane to you.
+In the wonderful world of vegetable oils for the skin and natural facial oils, there is a lot of choice.
+If you can't see the forest for the trees, we understand.
+Maybe it's because putting oil on your acne-prone face seems crazy to you.
 Or do you have such sensitive skin that you think you can't use oil.
-Maybe you just think the whole concept of a good dose of facial oils is too confusing for an easy skincare routine.
-Does a high concentration of vitamins and antioxidants scare you off?
+Maybe you just think that the whole concept of a good dose of facial oils is too confusing for an easy skincare routine.
+Does a high concentration of vitamins and antioxidants scare you?
 Or you just really don't know which oil to use for your skin.
-And don't you know which oils there are that make the skin glow again.
+And you don't know which oils are available that will make the skin shine again.

-Whatever the reason, we're here to shout from the rooftops that face oil is the only product that can really treat your skin problems.
+Whatever the reason, we're here to shout from the rooftops that facial oil is the only product that can truly treat your skin concerns.
 And oil gives you the beautiful skin and healthy skin of your dreams.
 And yes, every skin type can use it.
-So to prove it to you, we have worked out the best facial oils for your oily skin, sensitive skin, dry skin, even your normal skin.
+So to prove it to you, we have come up with the best facial oil types for your oily skin, sensitive skin, dry skin, even your normal skin.
 Read below which oil for sensitive or oil for oily skin you can use for your skin.

 1. Oily skin

-It sounds contradictory, but the right oil can not only work as a panacea to remove excess fat from your face.
-Oil will also help stabilize and regulate your skin's production of sebum, the natural skin oil.
-This makes your oily skin less greasy in general.
-Natural skin oil also no longer causes clogged pores, because the oil has a light texture.
-This makes the skin feel nicely nourished.
+It sounds contradictory, but the right oil can not only work as a miracle cure for removing excess fat from your face.
+Oil will also help stabilize and regulate your skin's sebum production, the skin's natural oil.
+This will make your oily skin less oily in general.
+Natural skin oil also no longer clogs pores, because the oil has a light texture.
+This makes the skin feel nice and nourished.

-Use natural facial oil on oily skin as the last step in your skincare routine.
+Use natural facial oil on oily skin as the last step in the skincare routine.
 This way you keep the moisture in your skin.
 When you use a moisturizer for oily skin, it is generally lightweight and oil-free.
 So you want these ingredients to be absorbed into the skin first to avoid dealing with clogged pores.
-Then you can add a protective layer of oil in your moisturizer to prevent water loss."
+You can then add a protective layer of oil into your moisturizer to prevent water loss."

 1.1 Which oil to use for oily skin